Binogi/code-challenge-v2/README.md

 ### Hints
 - The OpenAPI Swagger documentation can be generated on demand by running `./vendor/bin/sail artisan l5-swagger:generate` in the root directory of the project
-  - This documentation can be viewed by navigating to [http://localhost/api/documentation](http://localhost/api/documentation)
+  - This documentation can be viewed by navigating to [http://localhost:7777/api/documentation](http://localhost:7777/api/documentation)
 - Don't worry about authentication
 - Tests can be run by running the following commands:
-  - `docker exec -it code-challenge-laravel.test-1 bash` (connecting to the Docker container)
+  - `docker exec -it mysql bash -c "mysql -u root -ppassword -e \"DROP DATABASE IF EXISTS testing; CREATE DATABASE testing\""`Creates the test DB
-  - `./vendor/bin/phpunit` (run the tests)
+  - `docker-compose run --rm php php /var/www/artisan test` (run the tests)